Niels-NTG/gdmc_http_interface/docs/Endpoints.md

   - Error is thrown at endpoints that support the`withinBuildArea` query parameter if all the following conditions are true:
     - `withinBuildArea` is set to `true`
     - A build area is set
-    - Area in the request is completely outside of the build area
+    - Area in the request is completely outside the build area
 - `404`: "No build area is specified.
 Use the /setbuildarea command inside Minecraft to set a build area."
-  - Error is thrown if no build area is set when an request requires it
+  - Error is thrown if no build area is set when a request requires it

 - `405`: "Method not allowed"
   - Current endpoint does not support the method.
 See the methods listed in this documentation or the 405 error message to see what methods are supported.

 - `408`: "Parsing of request payload took too long"
-  - GDMC-HTTP could not parse the request body within a 10 minute time limit.
+  - GDMC-HTTP could not parse the request body within a 10-minute time limit.

 - `500`: "Internal server error"
   - This type of error is unintended behaviour and could be a bug in either GDMC-HTTP or Minecraft itself.
 Feel free to submit an [issue](https://github.com/Niels-NTG/gdmc_http_interface/issues) with steps explaining how to reproduce this error.